One Year Photography Programme 2023

 Participants can begin the programme with projects that are in the early stages of development or begin with new projects.

-The three European cities will act as inspirational environments to aid in the creative process.
-The locations will be Athens x2, Berlin, Budapest and finally Berlin again for the final exhibition (gallery venue to be confirmed).
+The four European cities will act as inspirational environments to aid in the creative process.
+The locations will be Berlin, Warsaw, Athens and Budapest.

 The AFM programme is purely independent, and recognises the importance, and growing necessity, for intensive, experiential and less formal modes of photography education.

-The AFM One Year Programme is in a professional partnership with the Capa Center, who have offered a scholarship to one Hungarian photographer to participate in the programme.
-They will also host the November workshop with Tim Clark.
+The AFM One Year Programme is in a professional partnership with the Capa Center, who will host the workshop at the meeting in Budapest.

 Profiles of all the tutors are featured in the CONTRIBUTORS section.

 This final workshop will be hosted by the Robert Capa Contemporary Photography Center.
 Participants will benefit greatly with this partnership between The Capa Center and AFM.
 Tim Clark is the founder and editor of 1000 Words Contemporary Photography Magazine and a curator.
-This workshop will begin the process of finalising and editing projects and thinking in terms for exhibiting and possible book production.
+This workshop will begin the process of finalising and editing projects This workshop will begin the process of editing projects for possible exhibitions and book production.
 It will also be necessary to identify which projects demand a longer period of time to develop and which do not.